Moreno84/Viajar-con-Examenes/README.md

 # Viajar-con-examenes
-I did this website with HTML, CSS, JavaScript and PHP.
+I did this website with HTML5, CSS3, JavaScript and PHP.